mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-4-createalarm.md

 ![](/images/cw_alarm8.png)

-In the last part of the setup add the “Alarm Name” that will displayed, and the description .
+In the last part of the setup add the “Alarm Name” that will displayed, and the description.
 Finally we click “Next” and go the overview page.

 ![](/images/cw_alarm9.png)

-In the review page we can verify all the details of our alarm .
+In the review page we can verify all the details of our alarm.
 And edit them in case we need to.

 Finally, we click “Create Alarm” on the bottom.